pieces-app/workshops/use-llm-anywhere/slides.md

 </v-clicks>

 <!--
-As we've seen, SLMs are good, but not as good as an LM.
+As we've seen, SLMs are good, but not as good as an LLM.
 So why would we use one?

 The first reason is lack of internet access.
 Not a huge problem in the developed world unless you are on a tube, in the middle of the countryside, or on a plane.
 However, in the developing world, internet access is not as common.
 SLMs can be used in these areas.